wuchen95/2048_RL/README.md

 # RL2048
-play 2048 game by reinforcement learning.
+a trying for playing 2048 using DQN.

 ## Environment
 Python3.6